The Protomen: Concepts and themes

+Stages are set with props and band members wear costumes.

-In the Protomen's three act rock opera, an Orwellian city is ruled by a fascist figure named Dr. Albert Wily who builds and controls a robot army, with which he has taken over the city.
+In the Protomen's three-act rock opera, an Orwellian city is ruled by a fascist figure named Dr. Albert Wily, who builds and controls a robot army, with which he has taken over the city.
 Rebel elements attempt to sabotage Wily's robot enforcers or propaganda mechanisms and ultimately fail.
 While two acts are tragedies, continuing rebellion against tyranny and remaining hopeful are core themes.
 The Protomen (referred to as Act I) follows Wily's former colleague Dr. Thomas Light, who builds two sentient robot sons that challenge Wily and meet tragedy when they fail.
 Prequel Act II: The Father of Death depicts the breakdown between Wily and Light, the first rebellions against Wily's rule, and the resulting tragedy.
-Act III: This City Made Us is the aftermath of Act I. Physical copies of CD albums are accompanied with printed libretto and liner note booklets that include narration and stage direction not present in the songs.
+Act III: This City Made Us is the aftermath of Act I. Physical copies of CD albums are accompanied with printed libretto in liner note booklets that include narration and stage direction not present in the songs.
+The multi-media approach has been likened to polymorphic content strategy.

 The setting is a science fiction dystopia in the post-apocalypse, where humans have been relieved of grueling manual labor by advanced robotics at the cost of self-expression and freedom from surveillance.
 Many thoughts, music, and movies are banned and city residents regularly go missing.
 Characters experience interpersonal loss as a consequence of the totalitarian surveillance state enforced by the robots.
 Consequence of Sound described the role of the machines as "the robot-Gestapo" and the setting as a "cyberpunk Western".

 One of the more poetic moments on the record is the way in which death is symbolized; a glorious choir of unrepentantly positive voices proclaiming "there will be light" ultimately cut short mid-proclamation; martyrdom in the face of unrelenting tyranny.